 Make sure that you don’t enter your domain name in this field as it’s already there.
 You don’t want to end up as ‘firstname.lastname@example.org@example.com!’

 After choosing your account name, you can enter a secure password.
-If you can’t think of a secure enough password, Bluehost will offer to generate a random password for you which you can save before continuing.
+If you can’t think of a secure enough password, Bluehost will offer to generate a random password for you which you can save before continuing or use our password generator to save the hassle.

 Next, you can add the Mailbox Quota.
 This quota depends on your hosting plan and we recommend you leave it as-is.
 By default, it’s set to 500 MB, which is a decent amount of space for an email account.
 You should have more than enough space; however, you can always increase or decrease it later, if needed.